 Can you imagine the pure bliss of spending the weekend with a group of people who are just like you?
 Where you are, finally, part of the normative group?
 Where you spend the time focusing on gaming, and stories about your experiences with gaming, and listening to vendors talk about stories you can relate to?
 Of course you can… that’s *every* con for you.
 But not for us… this was the first time, and believe me, we loved it.

 In fact, we loved it so much one blogger’s post about the event ended with a lament:

 “I don’t have the right words to describe how much it meant to belong this weekend, or how hard it is going to be to go back to work tomorrow.
 For two days, I wasn’t ‘the other,’ and it was wonderful; one day I hope I can feel like that all the time.”

 Ellen McLain (GLaDOS, Portal Series) and John Patrick Lowrie (The Sniper, Team Fortress 2) lead a two-hour panel on Voice Acting – what it’s all about, how they got their start, and tips on how to break into the biz regardless of where you live.
-They lead the panel-attendees in a Still Alive sing along, which ended quite dramatically in a marriage proposal which left the room cheering, and without a dry eye in the house.
+They led the panel attendees in a Still Alive sing-along, which ended quite dramatically in a marriage proposal that left the room cheering, and without a dry eye in the house.